 With surfboards in stock, Scott hired two promising students to breathe digital life into the new company.
 Graphic Designer Sergie Magdalin came on board to design the logo, branding, and marketing materials.
 Web Developer Marc Leglise fired up MuirSurf.com and took on the programming reins.

 Passionate students started the UCSD Skate Club.
 After partnering on several events, Scott hired one of the principal members, Seth Brown, to help with customer service.
 Over time, longboard skateboards became the primary focus of the business, and the website moved from MuirSurf to MuirSkate.com.

 In early 2009, UCSD notified Scott that the Muir Surf and Sport building, and its surrounding areas, would shutdown over the summer to undergo sorely-needed renovations.
 Rather than close the business for several months, Scott seized the opportunity to relocate to a prime location on Garnet Ave in San Diego's famed Pacific Beach neighborhood.

 Located within skating distance from the beach, the new store front attracted plenty of summer foot traffic.
 All seemed well, until the winter months came around, and sales slowed to a trickle.
 Struggling under the high cost of rent for the premium location, Scott faced a grave decision: declare bankruptcy or change strategies.
-He realized the best customers at the Pacific Beach store were the ones who researched their purchases online, identified MuirSkate for its outstanding reputation for customer service, and drove to find the shop, no matter what the address.
+He picked a new strategy, and it worked.

 New Strategy in Miramar